Lilia Ann Abron: Personal life

 Abron is a member of Delta Sigma Theta sorority.
 She gives talks and presentations related to energy and the environment.
 She is particularly active in promoting science education, and through her company, offers financial support to science fair participants.
-PEER staff are encouraged to work with students in their neighborhood schools, and Abron herself mentors students.
+PEER staff are encouraged to work with students in their neighborhood schools, and Abron herself mentor's students.

 She cites the book Silent Spring by Rachel Carson as an inspiration for entering the environmental movement.

 Abron is a Christian who began her three-year term serving as deacon at The First Baptist Church of the City of Washington, D.C. on June 17, 2018.
-She previously served as president of the Washington D.C. chapter of Jack and Jill for America.
+She previously served as president of the Washington, D.C., chapter of Jack and Jill for America.
 She also plays the hand bells in the Angelus church choir.

 Abron has three sons and six grandchildren, only one of which is a granddaughter.